JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 3. **What's the problem with DT?**

+   Overfitting

 4. **Is DT linear or nonlinear**

+   non linear

 5. **What is ensemble Learning and what types are there?**

+   · `Bagging` involves fitting many decision trees on different samples of the same dataset and averaging the predictions.

+   · `Stacking` involves fitting many different models types on the same data and using another model to learn how to best combine the predictions

+   · `Boosting` is an iterative strategy for adjusting an observations’ weight based on their previous classification-> **building strong learner from weaker learners**

 6. **What is bootstrap, and how it works**

+   sampling with replacement

 7. **Which versions of trees can deal with both categorical variable and missing? which versions can only deal with missing**